danielmcconville/28degrees-export/README.md

 been recorded.

 If you want to re-start the process, just delete (or re-name, which is safer) transactions.db file.

+## Docker

+The docker is not working as there is a captcha interaction needed and the display is not exported.
+If you want to fix it make sure you uncomment line 78 and comment line 79 in export.py.

 ## Errors / support